eds9725/my-first-repo/README.md

-# my-first-repo
+My First Repo
-My first GitHub repository
+Hello, this is my very first repository on Github!